chinthan59/Indian_Currency_Detection/README.md

 └── test/

 ## 🧪 How to get started
-clone the repository
+-clone the repository
-import the dataset and save it in project folder install all the requirements run "streamlit app.py" good to go
+-import the dataset and save it in project folder -install all the requirements
+-run "streamlit app.py"
+-good to go